kentkost/TrustpilotRabbitHole/readme.md

 ### How fast is it?

 With an i5-7500.
 I usually get the first two hashes within 3 seconds.
 The last hash is around 15 seconds.
 However when using multithreading the time is more than halved.
+(Oh yeah.
+Checkout the Multithreading branch)

 ### Extra